 In this article, we will explore the most famous landmarks in France, both natural and human-made.
 From the Eiffel tower to the Mont Blanc, from the Mont Saint-Michel to the Dune du Pilat!
-Though France is so packed with known monuments, historical buildings, and lovely natural areas, that’s almost impossible to mention them all in a single post.
+Though France is so packed with known monuments, historical buildings, and lovely natural areas – it is almost impossible to mention them all in a single post.

 We have visited France several times and know the country well.
 Still, to elaborate an article as complete as possible, we have invited a few fellow bloggers to contribute with some of their favorite landmarks in France.